-In addition to eBay.com, the company operates other online commerce platforms like Half.com, Rent.com, Shopping.com, and classifieds websites. eBay also makes money through its global payments platform called PayPal.
+In addition to eBay.com, the company operates other online commerce platforms such as Half.com, Rent.com, Shopping.com, and classifieds websites. eBay also makes money through its global payments platform called PayPal.
 PayPal enables enables secure, easy, quick, and cost-effective transfer of payments online.

-We estimate that PayPal is the most valuable segment for the following reasons:
+We estimate PayPal to be one of the most valuable segments for the company because of the following reasons:

 PayPal's Rapid Growth Is Expected To Continue

-PayPal's revenues have grown at about 25% over the past two year and we expect it to continue growing at similar rates in the near term.
-The expectation is supported by PayPal's efforts to look beyond eBay for revenues.
-The company has been rapidly expanding its presence offline through mobile apps meant to facilitate cash less transaction at physical retail outlets.
-It has also tied up with Discover Financial Services in 2012 to expand its offline presence.
-The results of the tie-up are expected to show starting 2013.
+PayPal's revenues have grown at an average annual rate of about 23% for the past three years (2010-2013) and we expect the segment to continue growing in high double digits in the near term.
+Our expectation is supported by PayPal's efforts to look beyond eBay for revenues.
+The company has been rapidly expanding its presence offline through mobile apps meant to facilitate cash-less transaction at physical retail outlets.
+PayPal’s mobile volume from third-party sites has now surpassed its volume from eBay, implying growing popularity across all e-commerce platforms.

 Global Expansion Potential

-PayPal currently has only limited presence globally.
-In most countries it is still associated as a payment means on eBay.
-Efforts similar to the ones underway in the U.S. could see PayPal beat our projections and continue at its current revenue growth till the end of Trefis forecast period.
+PayPal currently has only limited global presence.
+In most countries, it is still associated as a payment means on eBay.
+Efforts similar to the ones underway in the U.S. can see PayPal beat our projections and continue at its current revenue growth for several years down the line.

 Focus on Increasing Conversion Rate

-Conversion rate is a key focus area for eBay, as it seeks to increase the success of sellers in converting listed items to sold items. eBay has implemented a number of features to increase the conversion rate on Marketplaces and recently relaunched a revamped website.
+Conversion rate is a key focus area for eBay, as it seeks to increase the success of sellers in converting listed items to sold items. eBay has implemented a number of features to increase the conversion rate on marketplaces and has launched a revamped website.
 The new website interface makes it easier to browse through the selection and integration with the mobile platform means that the user can continue shopping through their mobile devices.
-The efforts have borne fruit as the active user base has grew by 12% in 2012.
+These efforts have resulted in active user base growing by 11.9% in 2012 and 14.1% in 2013.
 We expect the growth to continue in the short term.

 Growing PayPal User Base

-PayPal users will continue to grow as eBay continues to integrate Paypal into its adjacent Marketplaces platforms like Shopping.com and Rent.com--and through increased penetration of PayPal on third party merchant platforms, as eBay increases its focus on SMEs.
+PayPal users will continue to grow as eBay continues to integrate Paypal into its adjacent marketplaces platforms such as Shopping.com and Rent.com.
+The increased penetration of PayPal on third party merchant platforms will also help as eBay increases its focus on SMEs.

 Increasing Payments Competition

-Google Checkout, Square and credit card merchants will limit eBay's ability to increase revenues by increasing its commission on PayPal transactions ("take rate").
+The competitive landscape for mobile and online payments is fast-changing considering the entry of newer players such as Apple Pay and Alibaba.
+Moreover, Google Checkout, and credit card merchants will limit eBay's ability to increase revenues by limiting its commission on PayPal transactions ("take rate").